FSCSS Documentation

 }

-• Lightweight Calculation: Compute values inline using + - * / operations
+• Lightweight Calculation: Compute values inline with + - * /

 FSCSS, an acronym for Figured Shorthand Cascading Style Sheet, emerges as a promising methodology within the realm of web development, specifically aimed at enhancing the efficiency and readability of CSS (Cascading Style Sheets).